 While states are responsible for drawing congressional districts every ten years, Congress has the power under the Constitution’s Elections Clause (Art.
 I, sec.
-4) to set rules governing how districts are drawn.
-It’s used this power in the past, for example, to mandate that states use single-member districts.
+4) to set rules governing how states draw districts.
+Congress has used this power in the past, for example, to mandate that states use single-member districts.

 Most current efforts to reform congressional redistricting are taking place in the states.
-But at least some members of Congress also are proposing federal reforms.
-Here’s a rundown of the redistricting reform bills that have been filed in Congress as of September 6, 2017.
+But at least some members of Congress also are proposing reforms at the federal level.
+Here’s a rundown of the redistricting reform bills that have been filed in Congress as of April 18, 2018.

 For a summary of redistricting reform bills filed in state legislatures, please visit our State Redistricting Reform Tracker.

 H.R.
 145: An omnibus anti-corruption reform bill including a requirement for each state to use a nonpartisan independent commission to conduct congressional redistricting, starting with the redistricting that follows the 2020 census; prohibits the use of federal funds for election administration purposes unless the state uses a nonpartisan independent redistricting commission to draw state legislative districts.

 H.B.
 151: Requires states that enact a mid-decade congressional redistricting plan to obtain a declaratory judgment that the plan does not deny or abridge the right to vote on account of race or color, or, alternatively, to secure preclearance of the plan from the Department of Justice, pursuant to Section 5 of the Voting Rights Act.